 Final assessment: End of 2020 Intermediate milestone: End of 2017 economic analysis and decisionmaking by Governments, the private sector and the public in the countries of the Arab region through the increased availability of timely, comparable, methodologically transparent and reliable economic statistics.

-Objectives The objective of the Capacity Development Plan is to improve the soundness of
+Objectives The objective of the Capacity Development Plan is to improve the soundness of international statistical standards, guidelines and recommended practices.

 Outcomes and accomplishments